 Drop Shock Testing

-Many products will experience shock vibration during shipping and handling or in use.
+Many products will experience transient shock vibration during shipping and handling or in use.
 Engineers use drop shock testing to simulate these conditions in the lab and confirm the structural integrity of the device.

 Shock Software